 - Written (and/or oral) expression of logical arguments

 - · Breadth of research

 - Use of evidence in support of idea, experiment, etc.

-- · Use of effective public speaking techniques
+- Use of effective public speaking techniques

-- Scope and depth of project
+- · Scope and depth of project

-- Technical sophistication
+- · Technical sophistication

 - · Extent of creative risks taken

-Once admitted to the Program, a student must maintain a cumulative 3.500 GPA, with all Honors work with a grade of "B" or higher to remain in the Program.
+Once admitted to the Program, a student must maintain a cumulative 3.500 GPA.
 If a student's GPA drops below 3.500, the student will be allowed to continue in the Program in probationary fashion for one semester.
 If the cumulative GPA continues to fall below the 3.500 requirement after one semester, the student will be dismissed from the Program.
-If the student receives a final grade less than a "B" in any Honors Seminar, he or she will be immediately dismissed from the Program.
 There is no reinstatement after an official dismissal from the Honors Program.